 Science

-The science department at Priory has a curriculum based on the following statement of intent:
+The science department at Priory has a curriculum based on the intention of creating scientifically literate students who can engage in scientific discussions, transforming their view of the world.

 This is based on the idea that scientific knowledge and understanding is accumulated over time and handed down from generation to generation.
-It is the entitlement of all children, and the world cannot truly be understood without it.
+It is the entitlement of all pupils.

 - Build powerful knowledge that allows them to understand the importance and application of science within their everyday lives.
 This will be built in a logical and coherent sequence based on the previous key stage.